philenius/ByteCook-Black-Forest-Hackathon-Freiburg-May-2025/README.md

 1. **PDF Upload:** Users can upload a Service Specification Document (PDF) through the app's intuitive interface.
 2. **AI-Powered Analysis:** Using advanced Large Language Models (LLMs) via OpenRouter, the app analyzes the uploaded document to extract relevant sections.
-3. **Structured Quotation Items:** The extracted content is automatically classified into KOCH's products, accessories, and services, and then structured into editable Quotation Items.
+3. **Structured Quotation Items:** Leveraging the capabilities of advanced LLMs, the extracted content is automatically categorized into KOCH's products, accessories, and services through prompt engineering.
+This content is then organized into editable Quotation Items for seamless user interaction.
 4. **Side-by-Side View:** The app displays the structured Quotation Items alongside the original PDF for easy comparison and validation.
-5. **User Interaction:** Users can select, deselect, and edit the extracted items to ensure accuracy and completeness.
+5. **User Interaction:** Users can edit the extracted items to ensure accuracy and completeness.
 6. **ERP Integration:** Once finalized, the structured Quotation Items can be exported as a clean XML file, ready for seamless ERP system integration.

 This solution combines the power of AI with a user-friendly interface, enabling non-technical users to process complex documents with ease and precision.